-Financial Instruments Credit Losses-Measurement of Credit Losses on Financial Instruments

-In June 2016, the FASB issued ASU 2016-13, which amends the guidance on impairment of financial instruments and significantly changes how entities will measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
+Financial Instruments Credit Losses-Measurement of Credit Losses on Financial Instruments other instruments that are not measured at fair value through net income.
 The ASU will replace the existing "incurred loss" approach, with an "expected loss" model for instruments measured at amortized cost and require entities to record allowances for available-for-sale debt securities rather than reduce the carrying amount under the existing other-than temporary-impairment model.
 The ASU also simplifies the accounting model for purchased credit-impaired debt securities and loans.
-The Company's insurance premium balances receivable are also more significant financial assets within the scope of ASU 2016-13.
+The Company's insurance premium balances receivables are also more significant financial assets within the scope of ASU 2016-13.
 The guidance requires financial assets to be presented at the net amount expected to be collected.
 The tentative effective date for the ASU is January 1, 2023.
 We do not expect the adoption of this ASU to have a material impact on our consolidated financial statements.